kaikaizi/mupdfPage/README.txt

 do this, in 'pdfpage.h', and modified a few lines in pdfapp.c to achieve autosaving before exiting and autoloading before opening.

-The hack was done on a svn version as of Jun 25 afternoon, and the "pdfapp.c" file in "apps" directory was forever changing, thus it's not feasible to create a patch.
+The hack was done on a git version as of Jun 25 afternoon, and the "pdfapp.c" file in "apps" directory was forever changing, thus it's not feasible to create a patch.
 The edits in pdfapp.c are listed as follows (the lines are inaccurate, but I try to make it easy to